manfredsteyer/2019_08_26/tddd_en.md

 Modern single page applications (SPAs) are often more than just recipients of data transfer objects (DTOs).
 They contain often contain significant domain logic; which adds complexity.
 Ideas from DDD help developers manage and scale with the resulting complexity.

-Due to the object-functional nature of TypeScript and prevailing customs, a few rule changes are necessary:
+Due to the object-functional nature of TypeScript and prevailing customs, a few rule changes are necessary.
+The implementation outlined here bases upon the following ideas:

 * The use of monorepos with multiple libraries grouped by domains helps building the basic structure and access restrictions between libraries prevent coupling between domains.
 * Facades prepare the domain model for individual use cases and take care of maintaining the state.